will-clarke/blog/_posts/2015-02-17-ruby-s-object-try-method.md

 layout: post
 title: "Ruby's Object#try method"
 published: true
-tags: [Ruby, Tips]
+tags: [Rails, Ruby, Tips]
 ---

-Say you want check a method exists & is not nil before you use it:
+Say you're in Rails and want check that a method exists & that it is not nil:

 ``` ruby
 my_object.my_method